Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 <!-- /TOC -->

+## What is a CLOUD gateway?
+A gateway is a network point that acts as access to another network.
+Here the gateway accesses the compliance client's app.
+With the help of the CLOUDS gateway, you can enable and disable your gateway.
+You can also select different modes.

+## Why do need a cloud gateway?
+Gateways play a crucial role in cloud computing by facilitating communication and data transfer between disparate networks, making it possible for different systems to work together seamlessly.
+A Gateway can enable communication between different networks, facilitating data transfer and integration.

+## What are CE and PE?
 - CE and PE need to be connected to enable cloud gateway.
 - so first check whether it is connected or not.